CyberNika/iconfont-creator/README_en.md

 - `<sketch-file-path>`
   - required, Sketch file's directory
 - `-o [output-path]`
-  - optional, iconfont created path, default `dist` in current directory
+  - optional, iconfont created path, default `dist` in current directory. preview html file and css file will be created in `components` under this path.
 - `-t [slices-or-artboards]`
   - optional ( `slices` or `artboards` ), according to what for Sketch to export SVGs, `slices` (default) or `artboards`
 - `-c`